The Basque County: Spain & France

-Our Basque Country tour includes 4 nights at the 4-star Abba San Sebastian and 3 nights at the 4-star Hotel Arraya in Sare, all ground transportation after arriving in San Sebastian and until drop-off at the Biarritz train station or airport, all group activities, cooking classes and demonstrations, all meals specified in the itinerary.
+Our Basque Country tour includes 2 nights at the Secrotel Arenal Bilboa, 4 nights at the Villa Katalina, and 3 nights at the 4-star Hotel Arraya in Sare, all ground transportation after arriving in Bilboa and until drop-off at the Biarritz train station or airport, all group activities, professional guides, cooking classes and demonstrations, all meals specified in the itinerary.

 A $1000 deposit is required to secure your place in our Basque Country tour.
 Since the number of participants is limited and accommodations vary, early registration is advised.

 Don't just take our word for it!

 Read our testimonials and see for yourself that Delicious Expeditions are trips of a lifetime!